App Logo

 What an Agent Can and Cannot Do

-While a PoA grants significant authority, its powers are not unlimited, especially concerning property sales, where the DLD imposes strict rules to protect owners.
+While a PoA grants significant authority for selling property Dubai, its powers are not unlimited, especially concerning property sales, where the DLD imposes strict rules to protect owners.

 An agent with a valid PoA can represent the seller in legal disputes, manage the property, arrange for repairs, and handle mortgage-related matters.
-They can save the seller significant time and money by avoiding international travel and navigating the complex procedures with government authorities and financial institutions.
+They can save the seller significant time and money by avoiding international travel, coordinating valuations and marketing, and navigating the complex procedures with government authorities and financial institutions, including obtaining No Objection Certificates (NOCs).

 However, there are critical limitations: